 The manufacturing industry is transforming.
+“Up to an estimated 47 percent of US jobs face potential automation over the next 20 years, driven primarily by rapid advances in AI, cognitive computing, and automation of repetitive, rule-based tasks” .
 New technologies and practices are available that increase productivity, quality, and overall profitability.
 Companies worldwide are attempting to begin the transformation to smart factories equipped with A.I. technology and automated machinery.
 Ironically, the limiting factor of transformation to the new advanced machinery is people.
 The current workforce is incapable of supporting a transformation with advanced technology.
 They are not equipped with the skills necessary for a smooth transformation and to functionally support day-to-day activities.

 This limitation is causing problems worldwide at companies wanting to transform.
 Because of the global skills gap and a limited number of STEM majors graduating with knowledge of advanced technology, there are not enough workers currently skilled to support transformation at a large scale.
 To overcome this obstacle, companies and state governments are turning to upskilling as a way to ensure a viable pipeline of talent is available for future transformation goals .
 Companies and government agencies are recognizing the dire need for upskilling investments.
 In the manufacturing industry alone, in 2020, companies were set to spend $26.2 billion on training for new and existing employees to combat the skills gap and labor shortage .

 Government workforce development agencies are upskilling workforces.
 In Michigan, the Labor and Economic Development budget is over $1.6B for FY 2020-21 .
 This budget is impressive and will provide needed upskilling for the labor force supporting manufacturing in that state.
 In fact, Michigan Works SE, is taking the lead in achieving Michigan’s learning initiative by partnering with Amesite to provide valuable upskilling to over 17,000 people per year.